Cover image: Oslo Airport City (Norway). Credit: Haptic Architects.

 How Airport Cities developed

 The traditional Airport City was introduced in the ’60s.
 Its focus was to combine aviation and non-aviation use of airport land, including offices, retail, hotels and logistics centres.
-This mixed-use concept derived from the interest of developing land as a purely economic driver.
+This mixed-use concept derived from the interest in developing land as a purely economic driver.

 Today, Airport Cities fulfil an integrated hub function with landside intermodal accessibility.
 They are designed to seize economic potential, resulting in land development for buildings and infrastructure.
 As a result, public spaces have low priority.
 This creates challenges like: